supertigim/ielts9/test3.listening.section3.md

 =======

-TUTOR: Well, can go through the possible strategies with you and let you decide where to go from there.
+TUTOR: Well, I can go through the possible strategies with you and let you decide where to go from there.

 CAROLINE: Okay, thanks.